SAP/cloud-mta-build-tool/docs/docs/configuration.md

      build-result: myfolder
      ignore: ["node_modules/**", "!node_modules/mtainclude"]

-# In this example, all files and subfolders of node_modules will not be packaged in to MTA archive
-# except the "mtainclude" subfolder of node_modules
+# In this example, all files and subfolders of 'node_modules' will not be packaged into the MTA archive, except for the 'mtainclude' subfolder of 'node_modules'.

 ```